privacy policy

 It is also important for you to protect against unauthorised access to your computer.

-If you have any questions or require further information regarding this privacy statement, or you have a complaint about a breach of your privacy, you can contact our Privacy Officer as follows:
+If you have any questions or require further information regarding this privacy statement, or you have a complaint about a breach of your privacy, you can contact our office as follows: 03 9005 8014

-We will use our best endeavours to resolve your complaint within fourteen days of receipt.
-If you are not happy with our response, please refer the matter to the Office of the Australian Information Commissioner which can be contacted on 1300 363 992 or via http://www.oaic.gov.au.
+We will do our best endeavours to resolve your complaint within fourteen days of receipt.
+If you are not happy with our response, please refer the matter to the Office of the Australian Information Commissioner which can be contacted on 1300 363 992 or via https://www.ag.gov.au/.

-Snowdome will publish this policy on our website.
+Snowdome will publish this Privacy Policy on our website.
 We may change this privacy policy from time to time.
-Any updated versions of this privacy policy will be posted on our website.
+Any updated versions of this Privacy Policy will be posted on our website.

 The Trustee for the Snowdome Foundation ABN 26 239 780 877